canalplus/rx-player/doc/api/loadVideo_options.md

           As every other `getLicense`-related errors, this error will have the `KEY_LOAD_ERROR` `code` property.

+        - `fallbackOnLastTry`: If this getLicense is the last retry (if the `noRetry` property is set to `true`, this is always true), we will not throw immediately but rather try to fallback on other Representations (e.g. qualities) which might have a different decryption key.
+If no Representation is left, we will throw a MediaError with a `NO_PLAYABLE_REPRESENTATION` code, as documented [in the errors documentation](./errors.md#types-media_error).

+          You will receive a `decipherabilityUpdate` event when we fallback from a given Representation.
+You can find documentation on this event [in the corresponding chapter of the events
+          documentation](./player_events.md#events-decipherabilityUpdate).

+          This option is thus only useful for contents depending on multiple licenses.

+          when fallbacking, we might need to reload the current mediasource, leading to a black screen during a brief instant. when reloading, the RxPlayer will have the `"reloading"` [player state](./states.md). on most situations, we will however not reload the media source but only perform a very little seek (of some milliseconds). you might see the stream stutter for a very brief instant at that point.

           Note: We set a 10 seconds timeout by default on this request (configurable through the `getLicenseConfig` object).
           If the returned Promise do not resolve or reject under this limit, the player will stop with an error.
 If this limit is problematic for you, please open an issue.

   - `getLicenseConfig` (`Object|undefined`): Optional configuration for the `getLicense` callback.
 Can contain the following properties: